Stravaig-Projects/Stravaig.Extensions.Configuration.Diagnostics/release-notes/wip-release-notes.md

 * #35: Create Func matcher.
 Can now specify a predicate function that matches the key of secrets.
 * #42: Logging all connection strings now does so in a single log message.
 * #43: All logging is now using structured renderers.
+* #75: Make the connection string structured renderer keys more concise.

 ### Miscellaneous